 4. What’s the average price for refrigerated van rentals?

 Well, from the section above, you can see there are a lot of factors at play here.
-But, on average renting a refrigerated van for the short term will cost around £375.00 + VAT per week.
+But, on average renting a refrigerated van for the short term rental will cost around £375.00 + VAT per week.
 You could have that rental for a few days up to a few weeks.
 But for long term refrigerated van rentals, count on the price to fall around £950 + VAT per month.
 And that’s all largely dependent on the mileage & specification of the exact model that you rent.
 This is similar to how car and moving van rentals are priced, however.
 In some territories, there may be added fees for new drivers with little driving history as well.
 Or you may not be able to rent at all if you’re under 25.

 5. What extras can you get?